Code-Institute-Submissions/yuyu78-memory-light_SeptResub/TESTING.md

     To make the tiles clickable when it is the player turn, put the pointerEvents to "auto"
 ![pointer event auto](https://user-images.githubusercontent.com/76018052/132959372-006578ff-2152-4f13-9942-1e217b6aafb1.PNG)

+* From the advise of the tutor, to show a green flash light when the player turn is correct, I added a separate *function flashGreen()* and call inside the *function playerFunctionality(turn)*

 ## Validators <a name="validators"></a>

 ### HTML and CSS validators